midgardproject/midgardmvc_ui_create/README.txt

 });
 @

 The actual user interaction is implemented in the included JavaScript with jQuery and jQuery UI.
-First we load jQuery UI:
+For this, we load jQuery UI:

 <<midgard create dependencies ui>>=
 document.write('<script type="text/javascript" src="/midgardmvc-static/midgardmvc_core/jQuery/jquery-ui-1.8.7.min.js"></script>');